iced-rs/rfcs/text/0000-shared-widget-state.md

 - A read trait that allows widgets to query the current focus state.
 - A write trait that allows widgets to update the current focus state.

 The widget would implement the read trait and the application would implement the write trait.
 This will allow the application to update the focus state and the widgets to query the focus state.
+Since the application is the only one that can update the focus state it can also handle the keyboard events and update the focus state.

 > GOOD!
 ```mermaid